Analyse how language features revealed the writer’s purpose in the written text

-Symbolism in The Book Thief:
+Symbolism in The Book Thief (portfolio):

 Black is used by Zusak to symbolize death.
-The passing of many people is painted with it but for me it also symbolizes depression, sadness and authority.
-The inky black section of the swastika flag is like a signature for death.
-It is the insignia that is infamous in the world today as it was the symbol the Nazi’s power over their own people.
+The passing of many people is painted with it, but it also symbolizes depression, sadness and authority.
+The inky black section of the swastika flag is like Death’s signature.
+It is the insignia that is infamous in the world today as it was the symbol of the Nazi’s power over their own people.
 It struck fear into many and submission into others.
-To defy it meant you got taken away and for Jews was a death sentence.
-However the ink that Liesel writes colorful and innocent tales about the people she loves and the places she goes is also black, which gave me an idea of how the uses of writing and knowledge can be so contrasting like the humble word shaker written over the blanked out pages of Hitler’s “Mein Kampf”.
+To defy it meant you got taken away and for Jews it was a death sentence.
+However the ink that Liesel uses to write colorful and innocent tales about the people she loves and the places she goes is also black, which shows how the uses of writing and knowledge can be so contrasting, like the humble “Word shaker” written over the blanked out pages of Hitler’s “Mein Kampf”.

-Every time I look at the swastika it seems as though the satin red is dripping of the fabric of the flag like blood.
+Every time a person looks at the swastika it seems as though the satin red is dripping off the fabric of the flag like blood.
 Its dark meaning still lingers on like a blood stain on a carpet, unable to be soaked out or removed it simply stares at you reminding you of the past.
-Blood is always the first thing I think about when looking at the swastika as I believe that was what it meant for most, whenever the flag was raised on the German streets violence would usually follow, usually dished out by Nazi soldiers. not only does the flag symbolize blood but the colour red has become an unconscious symbol of evil or “the enemy” in our society today especially in popular culture.
-I’m sure this is partly due to the fear of the infamous red Swastika, a fear that has transcended through the ages and is still effecting us today.
+Blood is always the first thing most of us think about when looking at the swastika as that was what it meant for most people.
+Whenever the flag was raised on the German streets violence would usually follow, often dished out by Nazi soldiers.
+Not only does the flag symbolize blood but the colour red has become an unconscious symbol of evil or “the enemy” in popular culture.
+This is partly due to the World’s fear of the infamous red Swastika, a fear that has transcended through the ages since the war and is still affecting us today.
 “A horizon of Nazi flags and uniforms rose upward, crippling her view”.
-Red is always present in Liesels life, it coats the ground in thin trickles of blood and fills the sky with crimson rain clouds, In some ways it is an atmosphere that surrounds everyone in Nazi Germany like the flag is being pulled over the city to weigh everyone down with sadness, violence and oppression. “the sky was now a devastating, home-cooked red”, I think in this line Zusak was trying to explain that what had happened to Himmel street on the day of the bombing had been devastating with all the reds of explosions and split blood but it had also been partly Germany’s fault as it was; (“home-cooked”).
-At this point in time I felt that Germany was not only red with anger, fire and blood but also blushed red with shame and defeat.
+This line shows how people’s views and opinions were being covered up by the authority of the swastika, resulting in the steady decline of free speech In Nazi Germany which quickly lead to greater oppression.

 Overall these three colours show more than any image or description ever could, they conjure emotions in the reader that perfectly suit the books scenes and setting.
-Zusak’s use of symbolism gives us insight into the nature of German society during world war two, its effect on individuals such as Liesel and the Hubermanns and the shear terror and violence that occurred when living in a world ruled by maniacs, sadists and tyrants.
-In The Book Thief, the symbolism of colours was used to simplify the complicated and swirling world that existed during the war as if it was described by a young child who’s mind is still very clear and uncorrupted.
+Zusak’s use of symbolism gives us insight into the nature of German society during World War Two, its effect on individuals such as Liesel and the Hubermanns and the shear terror and violence that occurred when living in a world ruled by maniacs, sadists and tyrants.
+In “The Book Thief”, the symbolism of colours was used to simplify the complicated and swirling world that existed during the war as if it was described by a young child whose mind is still very clear and uncorrupted.